-The friends froze for a moment in amazement and then began to perform various cheerful tricks in the water.
+The friends froze for a moment in amazement and then started to perform various cheerful stunts in the water.
 Bizuka's friends were even happier than he was.
-Finally, when all of them calmed down, Bizuka addressed the whale again with hope.
+Finally, when all of them calmed down, Bizuka addressed the whale with hope again.

 "So, you mean you have seen someone like me?
-That's incredible!"
-Hardly had he started speaking when, suddenly, he lowered his head sadly.
+That's incredible!" hardly had he started speaking when, suddenly, he lowered his head sadly.
 "Oh!
-It was probably me, you saw then..."

-"No, no," the whale shook his head, "you have a blue tail and the one I saw had a green one.
+It was me, you probably saw then..."
+"No, no," the whale shook his head, "you have got a blue tail and the one I saw had a green one.
 Has your tail changed its colour in recent years?"